Frequently Asked Questions2024-05-14T16:44:33-05:00

 We look at problems in our community that need solved, the people that need help and the local programs that can meet those needs best.
 Our funding supports health and human service nonprofits in the areas of:

 United Way of the Plains invests in the community through three nonprofit investment opportunities: Opportunity on the Plains, Promise on the Plains and Impact on the Plains.
-Each supports our work to advance the common good in our focus areas of health, education, financial stability and basic needs.
+Each supports our work to strengthen local resilience, advance health for all, create a stronger financial future for every generation, and address urgent needs today for a better tomorrow.

-- Opportunity on the Plains: The largest, annual investment program from United Way of the Plains to help meet the most pressing needs in our community.
-Applications are accepted in the winter.
+• Opportunity on the Plains: The largest annual investment program from United Way of the Plains to help meet the most pressing needs in our community.
+Applications are accepted in the fall.

 Panels of community judges review nonprofit grant applications in each funding stream and make final funding recommendations.